 Creating an endowed fund allows you to establish long term support for the public schools through an immediate gift or by bequest.
 You may create a new fund or contribute to an existing endowment.
 If you would like to discuss establishing an endowment fund or contributing to a Fund, please contact us at 541-757-5857.
 Named funds may be started with a minimum of $20,000.
 Information about scholarship funds available here.

-NEW!
 Better World Endowment for Equity and Inclusion

 The Corvallis Public Schools Foundation invites you to help launch our new cornerstone fund, the Better World Endowment.
 This fund will support the following: